 It is unrealistic to expect taxpayers to log every telephone call and keep an exact record of business mileage, but what valid evidence there is of the amount claimed could be very useful.
 Logging telephone calls for a sample period, the same for business mileage, and evidence of journeys from a business diary could be very helpful indeed if there was a dispute about the amount claimed.

-It will simply not be good enough to claim 70 per cent business mileage, for example, without some evidence.
+It will simply not be good enough to claim 70 percent business mileage, for example, without some evidence.
 Rule of thumb percentage claims will be an open invitation for an HMRC investigation.
 The following points may be helpful.

 1. Car and telephone expenses – Keep a log or diary note for a sample period of, say, three months, and base the annual claim on the percentage this produces.
 Alternatively, simply keep a record of business miles and apply the HMRC ‘approved rate’.
 Review this perhaps once in each tax year or, if not, as regularly as possible.

-2. Use of home as office – Keep all receipts for home costs.
+2. Use of the home as an office – Keep all receipts for home costs.
 The business proportion to be claimed is normally calculated by reference to the number of rooms.
 If you are to claim a specific percentage, one room needs to be set aside for exclusive business use.
 This can, however, give rise to a Capital Gains Tax liability when the property is sold, so care needs to be exercised.
 An estimate of the additional cost of lighting and heating can be used instead, based on the number of hours for which part of the property is used for business purposes.

 3. Payments to spouses for assistance – The fee or salary must actually be paid from the business, and evidence of this should be retained.
 Annotating the bank statements would probably represent an acceptable record.

 4. Travelling – It is not a statutory requirement that you have a receipt for every expense, although it helps.
 Keep a diary note of amounts spent on taxis and public transport.
-Taxi drivers will give receipts but these do get lost, overlooked or forgotten.
+Taxi drivers will give receipts but these do get lost, overlooked, or forgotten.
 Sometimes there just isn’t time to remember or to wait while one is written out.
 A contemporaneous note is quite acceptable.

 The Self-Assessment Return specifically asks if any estimates have been made in preparing accounts.
 The fear is that a positive answer will invite priority in HMRC’s enquiry schedule.